-- > input substitution; - > increasing efficiency in the use of raw materials, energy, water or land; - > process redesign; - > product redesign; - > improved maintenance and operation of equipment; and - > closed-loop recycling reclaiming, from a production process, a material that would otherwise be disposed of as a waste and using it as an input in the same production process.
+- improved maintenance and operation of equipment; and - closed-loop recycling reclaiming, from a production process, a material that would otherwise be disposed of as a waste and using it as an input in the same production process.

-Opportunities to implement waste avoidance practices as part of the Lindeman Island Resort are considered futher in sections 5 and 6 of this report.
+Opportunities to implement waste avoidance practices as part of the Lindeman Great Barrier Reef Resort are further considered in the following sections.

-4.3 Waste Reuse and Recycling
+22.4.2 Waste Reuse and Recycling

 Waste reuse involves the reuse of waste without first processing or substantially changing the form of the material.
-Opportunities to implement waste reuse practices as part of the Lindeman Island Resort are considered in sections 5 and 6 of this report.
+Waste recycling refers to the reprocessing of waste materials to produce new products.